gamemgh/gamemgh.github.io/Web/content/docs/endless-battle/shortcuts.md

 layout: doc
 ---
 # %title%
-There are large number of shortcuts that are used within the game, and thus they are divided into categories.
+There are a large number of shortcuts that are used within the game, and thus they are divided into categories.

 ## Movement and Navigation
 - Q: Turn left 45 degrees.